Television reporters, social distancing & parabolic mics

 Reporters are faced with a dilemma in the current environment of social distancing.
 How can they capture clear audio during an interview while maintaining a safe separation?

-The amplification of the sounds coming from the front of the dish, while the peripheral sound is blocked by the dish itself, provides impressive directionality for the parabolic mic.
+The amplification of sounds from the front of the dish, while peripheral sound is blocked by the dish itself, provides impressive directionality for the parabolic mic.
 This means that the level of ambient noise is greatly reduced so the person of interest can be clearly heard.

-Any omni-directional lapel microphone can be used in the KLOVER MiK 9-inch parabolic mic, so it works with any camera with a microphone input.
-The base of the parabolic mic’s frame incorporates a ¼-20 thread so it can be used in a multitude of ways.
-It can be mounted to the cold shoe of a camera, or to a small pistol grip handle and hand-held.
+Any omnidirectional lapel microphone can be used in the KLOVER MiK 9-inch parabolic mic, so it works with any camera with a microphone input.
+The base of the parabolic mic’s frame features a ¼-20 thread, allowing it to be used in a multitude of ways.
+It can be mounted to the cold shoe of a camera or to a small pistol grip handle and hand-held.

 If required, the small parabolic microphone can be mounted to a light stand, placed on the end of a boom pole or suspended from the ceiling grid in a studio.
 (Watch sample clips recorded with the KLOVER MiK 09.)

-If greater range is required, a KLOVER MiK 16-inch parabolic mic is also available.
-The Philadelphia Eagles use the 16-inch diameter parabolic microphone to capture questions during press conferences which they stream live.
+If a greater range is required, a KLOVER MiK 16-inch parabolic mic is also available.
+The Philadelphia Eagles use the 16-inch diameter KLOVER MiK parabolic microphone to capture questions during press conferences, which they stream live.
 The online audience complained of not being able to hear the questions before the Eagles switched from a shotgun microphone to the KLOVER MiK 16 parabolic microphone.

-A video comparing the audio captured by the two microphones during a press conference can be viewed here.
+A video comparing the audio captured by the two microphones at a press conference is available here.

 The same approach could be used to capture the speaker without touching the podium or the surrounding microphones.